Saxon Success Fund Scholarships and Kathleen Hanneman Scholarship

 The Saxon Success Fund is a nonprofit organization made up of alumni and SSHS supporters wishing to transform South from a great Oregon high school through strategic investment.
 We raise funds for specific projects that have the greatest impact on the success of all Saxon students.
 Providing scholarships each year is one way we fulfill our mission.
 SSF has provided 40 scholarships to South Salem High School seniors since it began during the 2019-20 school year, each one in the amount of $1000.

 We grant multiple scholarships each year, based on a percentage of our own funds.
-We are also pleased to add additional scholarships sponsored by the SSHS Class of 1970 for the first time this year.
-The Class of 1970 is sponsoring one or more of the SSF Scholarships.
+In addition, the SSHS Class of 1970 sponsoring one or more of the SSF Scholarships.
 We also are continuing our partnership with the Class of 1960.
-The application for this scholarship can be accessed through the SSHS College and Career Center -- scroll down to South-Only Scholarships.
+The application for this scholarship can be accessed through the SSHS College and Career Center web site.

-Beginning in 2021, we've added the Kathleen Hanneman Scholarship which will go to a girl with plans on a career in Education.
-This memorial scholarship is a salute to the late Kathleen Hanneman who was a well known leader in education--the first woman to become a principal in the Salem,-Keizer School District (McNary).
+Beginning in 2021, we've added the Kathleen Hanneman Scholarship which will go to a student with plans on a career in Education.
+This memorial scholarship honors the late Kathleen Hanneman who was a well known leader in education--the first woman to become a principal in the Salem-Keizer School District (McNary).
 She went on to serve as Director of Secondary Education for the district.
 Her husband, Craig, is a South Salem alum.
 Students who do not have this career goal will not be considered.
 Please use the SSF Application form and mark the checkbox for the Hannemen scholarship to apply.
-Students who are eligible for the Hanneman scholarship may also apply for the SSF scholarships.
+Students who are eligible for the Hanneman scholarship may also apply for the SSF scholarship.

 Your completed submission will include:

 A copy of your high school academic transcript (unofficial transcripts provided through the College and Career Center are fine)